Fiona Alpass

 Fiona Margaret Alpass ONZM is a New Zealand academic at Massey University.

 Academic career

-After a 1994 PhD titled 'The effects of organisational change in the military: a comparison of work related perceptions and experiences in military and non-military environments ' at Massey University, Alpass started working at Massey and rose to full professor in 2013.
+Alpass completed a master's degree at Massey University in 1992, looking at how anger management and social contact can modulate the effects of alcohol and tobacco use.
+After a 1994 PhD titled The Effects of Organisational Change in the Military: A Comparison of Work Related Perceptions and Experiences in Military and Non-military Environments at Massey University, Alpass started working at Massey and rose to full professor in 2013.

-Alpass has had a number of externally funded research projects, and a longitudinal aging studying run jointly with Christine Stephens, also at Massey.
+Alpass has had a number of externally funded research projects, and a longitudinal ageing studying run jointly with Christine Stephens, also at Massey.

+In the 2024 King’s Birthday Honours, Alpass was appointed an Officer of the New Zealand Order of Merit, for services to health psychology and seniors.